MatthewJMoldovan/MatthewJMoldovan/README.md

     <tr>
         <td width=50%>
             <p>Meal or No Deal?
 Begin eating right with the click of a button!</p>
-            <p>Take the meticulous thought process of  </p>
+            <p>Take the meticulous thought process of keeping it healthy in the kitchen with MealDeal's uniquely generated meals to assist you in acheiving your dream body!</p>
-            <p>The quality of tweets may vary but it will let you see a snapshot of that user's most recent tweets.</p>
+            <p>By using MealDeal's imbedded nutrional calculator and OpenAI's fascinating ChatGPT3 quickly produce meal recipes that are not only condusive to your goals, but also take into account allergens, meal types, and ingredients you may have on hand already.</p>
         </td>
         <td width=50%>
             <img src=./Assets/img/TweetGenerator.gif alt="Baby Bird Tweet Generator Gif" width=500px>